 Identity theft is a complex form of business fraud because a business can be either the perpetrator or the victim.

-Identity theft is when someone steals personal information from another person and uses that information to steal from them.
-This could be in the form of opening a new line of credit with their social security number, making purchases with their credit card number, committing crimes under a false identity and much more.
+Identity theft is when someone steals personal information from another person and uses their information to steal from them.
+Fraudsters could open a new line of credit with their social security number, make purchases with their credit card number, commit crimes under a false identity, and much more.

 A business can commit identity theft by stealing bank account information or other personal data from its customers.
-On the other hand, businesses can also be attacked through data fraud.
-Employees with sensitive information might use that data to steal from a business or commit other crimes, or another company might steal this information through a business-to-business transaction.
+At the same time, businesses can be attacked through data fraud.
+Employees with sensitive information might use that data to steal from a business or commit other crimes.
+Another company might also steal this information through a business-to-business transaction.